Meadowsweet

 - a flavoring ingredient in traditional mead, cordials, and herbal beverages

+Phytochemically, meadowsweet is best known for its salicylate compounds — including salicylaldehyde and methyl salicylate in the essential oil, and salicin-type glycosides — alongside flavonoids (such as quercetin derivatives) and tannins.
 The plant's fragrance is distinctive — almond-sweet with a faint medicinal edge — and it has historically been valued as much for its scent and flavor as for any herbal reputation.
+As with other botanicals, the form matters: a cup of meadowsweet tea and a concentrated extract are different exposures even though both come from the same plant.

 Traditional use (educational)